Birth breathing methods are frequently overlooked as a vital part of the birthing preparation.

-3 types of breathing for each stage of birth
+Breathing instructions for each stage of birth

-- Overcoming tension, resistance and discomfort during birth
+- Overcoming tension and resistance during birth

 - Surrendering rather than resisting contractions